Written By: DiveThru Team

 Do what you think is best for you!
 Just keep in mind that having a support system to help you out will eliminate some of the stress and make you feel less alone.

 When we feel stressed, we start to neglect self-care.
 That’s not ok.
 You could use it now more than ever!
 And it doesn’t have to be expensive or add to your financial stress.
 You can go for a walk, bake some cookies, read, stretch, you name it.
 There are tons of self-care ideas for stress to choose from.
 Find ways to de-stress and look after your wellbeing.
+Mark out time in your calendar for it.
 It makes all the difference!

-Journaling is a great practice!
+Journaling is a great practice to reflect and celebrate on your progress.
 We’ve been shouting this from the rooftops since day one because journaling has so many positive benefits for your mental health.

-When it comes to your financial stress, learn how to set goals with journaling.
+When it comes to your financial stress, you can learn how to set goals with journaling.
 Use it as a helpful tool for tracking your accomplishments.
-Then when you hit a financial goal, write about how awesome it feels!
-You can look back on these entries whenever you need inspiration.
-Better yet, you can look back on these entries years from now when you’ve got a timeshare in the Maldives.
+Then when you hit a financial goal, write about how rewarding or even stress-relieving it feels.

 After putting a ton of time and effort into managing your finances, you deserve to reward yourself!
 Whenever you meet a financial goal that you’ve been working hard towards, do something nice for yourself.
 It’s okay to treat yourself to a movie, dinner or buy something nice as a reward for what you’ve achieved.
 It wasn’t easy!

-While these strategies are helpful for coping with financial stress, they’re not long term solutions.
-The best thing you can do to overcome financial stress is to eliminate the source of it.
-Yeppp, that means doing the scary thing and developing a better understanding of money management!
+While these strategies are helpful for coping with financial stress, they’re not long term solutions and they certainly don’t address systemic issues that we as a society need to address.
+The best thing you can do to overcome your financial stress is to eliminate the source of the stress to the best of your abilities.
 Your mental health and wellbeing will thank you for it.